wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_gettxout.md

 ---
-title: bch:gettxout \[POST\]
+title: bch:gettxout - Bitcoin Cash
-description: Returns details about an unspent transaction output.
+description: Example code for the bch:gettxout json-rpc method. Сomplete guide on how to use bch:gettxout json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters